Maurice Jones-Drew: College career

 His final year in college, his junior year, he was a first-team All-Pac-10 selection as a punt returner, and was recognized as a unanimous All-American as an all-purpose back and kick returner.
-He was also the first Bruin since Jackie Robinson to lead the country in punt returning.
+He was also the first Bruin since Jackie Robinson to lead the country in punt returning, and his three punt-return touchdowns were the most in the nation.
 Additionally, Jones-Drew was named second-team All-Pac 10 as a running back.
 Jones-Drew gave a sign of things to come when, as a freshman, he rushed for 176 yards on only 18 carries against Arizona State, including an 83-yard scamper down the left sideline to the end zone which put UCLA ahead in the game for good in the third quarter.
 The run was the longest ever by a Bruin true freshman and ranked ninth (tied) overall on the school's list of long runs.
 His 176-yard day ranks No. 2 on UCLA's all-time list for true freshmen.
 Jones-Drew led the Bruins in rushing that season, becoming the first true freshman to lead the Bruins in rushing since DeShaun Foster in 1998.
 He was also named first-team All-Pac 10 as a kick returner by The Sporting News.
 In his collegiate career, Jones-Drew had 16 touchdowns of 40-plus yards.